-when i moved to budejovice (international alias, budweis) 5+ years ago, there was almost no information online about this place, save for a scant lonely planet guide (and thank goodness for that!) moving somewhere sight unseen without knowing any information or what is actually there is a little unsettling, which is why i have for you this “visitor’s guide to ceske budejovice” (pronounced chess-kay bood-yay-yo-vit-suh), written by a “new local”.
+When I moved to Budějovice (international alias, Budweis) in 2013, there was almost no information online about this place, save for an extremely scant Lonely Planet blurb (and thank goodness for that!).
+Moving somewhere sight-unseen without knowing any information or what is actually there is a little unsettling, which is why I have for you this “visitor’s guide to České Budějovice” (pronounced chess-kay bood-yay-yo-vit-suh), written by a “new local”.
+As tourists have started to discover this city, more and more info is thankfully online, but I still present to you this guide I have written and keep updated.

-whether you are looking at studying here, moving here, or maybe even making it your base in south bohemia to visit krumlov, trebon, or the šumava forest, i hope this guide might be useful to you. i will be keeping it updated for as long as possible.
+Whether you are looking into studying here, moving here, or maybe even making it your base in South Bohemia to visit Krumlov, Třeboň, or the Šumava forest, I hope this guide might be useful to you.
+I will be keeping it updated for as long as possible.
+UPDATED FOR 2023

-hostel cuba. hostel and rum bar located in the heart of the north-of-center residential neighborhood, where the workaday of budejovice live. my second choice for a hostel in the city; seems like a bit of a party atmosphere. nová 18
+Hostel Cuba. $ Party hostel and rum bar located in the heart of the north-of-center residential neighborhood, where the workaday of Budejovice live.
+Nová 18

 široko. one of the best, all-around bars/cafes in town. fairly new, just having opened in late 2014, it’s got friendly staff who care, a fantastic drink menu (scotch, cider, club mate, oh my!), and a clean, minimalist, modern aesthetic that is refreshingly unpretentious. široka 19